-The Poverty Research Network has now evolved into a more genuinely international collaboration of academic researchers from a wide range of disciplines, practitioners, and activists from around the globe.
-Please visit our new website for further information on our exciting research projects and themes: www.povertyresearchnetwork.com.
+The Poverty Research Network is now led by Dr Julia McClure and based at the University of Glasgow.
+Please visit our new website for further information on our exciting research projects and themes.

 Beyond Development: Local Visions of Global Poverty

 The Poverty Research Network is currently focused on delivering an exciting AHRC Research Network for International Development.
 Beginning on 1 November 2016, the 24-month grant internationalises the Network by holding workshop events at partner institutions in Bangladesh, Brazil, Mexico, Slovenia, and South Africa.
 These will explore how different narratives of poverty and poverty reduction have been conceptualised and articulated in specific countries, to deepen our understanding of the social and political construction of poverty.
 For more information please see our dedicated project page.

 ‘Empires of Charity’ (March 2017) - international workshop exploring the historical entanglement of charitable giving with colonialism, from the early modern era to the present epoch.

 ‘The Aesthetics of Poverty’ (June 2016) - brought together scholars interested in the aesthetic dimensions of poverty, and how it has been represented historically.

 Steven Serels (Zentrum Moderner Orient, Berlin), ‘Rethinking the Link Between Poverty and Colonialism: the African Red Sea Littoral since the Nineteenth Century’

 Jonathan Vickery (Centre for Cultural Policy Studies, University of Warwick), ‘Understanding Poverty as Aesthetic Deprivation: empirical and theoretical issues’